Exclusive to STR

 In libertarian and pro-gold circles, it is common to hear that "gold has intrinsic value."
 That sentiment is based on an important kernel of truth, although the wording is colloquial rather than precise; like the commonplace use of "weight" in situations where "mass" is meant or saying "the sun rises in the east" (when the Earth rotates instead), the assertion that "gold has intrinsic value" is true informally but not technically – in the case of value, because a necessary element is assumed and left unspoken.
 Because the informal meaning seems clear, I have been surprised to find frequent and often heated discussion on the topic, but then gold itself is an emotional topic for several reasons.
 The argument over gold's "intrinsic value" would be simply a minor squabble over semantics except for one thing: the question of gold's value, or lack thereof, is sometimes used to support positions that are not only wrong but actively harmful.
 Given the importance of gold to human well-being – a subject I expand upon below – and also given that I have used the phrase "gold has intrinsic value" myself, perhaps it is time to address the topic directly and to clarify my meaning.

 First: technically, value is a judgment, not a property.
 Value thus requires a conscious being to assess whatever is being valued.
 Value has two components: the thing which is valued and the person (or other being) who makes the valuation.
 Value cannot exist without consciousness; "X has value to a rock" is a meaningless statement, for example.
 Rocks cannot value; rocks are inanimate, insensate, and without consciousness.
-Nothing can be said to have value to a rock, or to most of the universe;
+Nothing can be said to have value to a rock, or to most of the universe; ergo, nothing has intrinsic value in the sense of value-within-itself without reference to any living thing.
+But "Love and freedom have value to human beings" – now that is a different story, because humans are designed in such a way as to desire and to benefit from love and freedom.
+Even more obvious, because tangibles and short-term survival are involved, would be the statement "Food and water and air have value to human beings."
+Such things have value not least because they are required for life itself.*

 As with every human activity, assessing value can be done well or poorly; those who bought stock in Pets.com near its peak of $14/share did a poor job of assessing the stock's value – the stock crashed and the company soon vanished.
 Likewise, those who bought gold near its peak of $850/oz in 1980 were buying at the peak of a mania and their gold was soon worth much less, at least in dollar terms (value exists in other frameworks as well; as the saying goes, money isn't everything).
 One big difference between gold in 1980 and Pets.com in 2000 is that unlike Pets.com, gold's monetary value diminished but, as always, did not vanish.
 Gold hit a dollar low of roughly $250 in 1999, and has been in a strong if bumpy uptrend ever since – an uptrend with years left to go, as I have described in several previous columns.